-- + Protecting the environment (all staff) - Environmental awareness in the field (New Zealand field staff and all of Geotechnics) - Environmental compliance (project managers)

-A random sample of JSEAs are reviewed each quarter as part of our internal review process to ensure the environmental risks associated with our jobs and tasks have been identified correctly and the identified mitigations are appropriate.

-Environmental performance is also a key consideration in the suppliers and third parties we choose to work with on our projects (see more on page 84).
+- Environmental awareness in the field (New Zealand field staff and all of Geotechnics) - of our internal review process to ensure the environmental risks associated with our jobs and tasks have been identified is complex, multifaceted, and interconnected. correctly and the identified mitigations are appropriate. - Environmental performance is also a key consideration in the suppliers and third parties we choose to work with on